 The onions in this recipe really need a head start so they’re soft and luscious and just right when everything else is ready.
 I like to toss them in the skillet with some butter and a little water and lid them.
 When the water is evaporated the onions should be just about done and glazed with butter.
 If they’re not done to your liking add a bit more water and keep cooking them.

 The rest is a cinch.
 Sprinkle the flour over the onions and cook a minute to lose that floury taste add the milk in increments as you whisk.
 It’s nice to have whisk with tines that are close together so the onions don’t all clump inside it.
-The peas don’t take long to cook, so toss them in as the sauce just starts to thicken.
+The peas don’t take long to cook as they’re partially cooked already prior to freezing, so toss them in as the sauce just starts to thicken.
+They really only need to heat through.
 As far as the peas, you can add a cup or two, maybe even a few more if you want.
-It just depends how many peas you want and what your perfect pea to sauce ratio is.
+It just depends on how many peas you want and what your perfect pea to sauce ratio is.

-I purposely wrote the recipe so that when the peas are done, the sauce is a little on the thick side – that gives you room to thin with milk if you’d like or to add some cream for richness.
+I purposely wrote the recipe so that when the peas are done, the sauce is still just a little on the thick side – that gives you room to thin with milk if you’d like or to add some cream for richness.
 Just know that how thick the sauce is in the pan is a little deceiving.
-Once the Creamed Peas & Pearl Onions cool from molten hot, it thickens so you’ll want to err on the thin side.
-If you reheat this, do so very gently or it can thin out.
+Once the Creamed Peas & Pearl Onions cool a bit from molten hot to serving temperature, it will thicken up some so you’ll want to err on the thin side.
+If you have leftovers and reheat this recipe, do so very gently or that sauce can thin out.

 Saving Money on Creamed Peas & Pearl Onions:

 While there are some frozen veggies that are just not that great, both frozen peas and pearl onions are some that I use pretty regularly.
-The both compare price wise to fresh very well and they’re both such a time saver.
-I’ve never shucked my own peas, but I do know that preparing and peeling those pearl onions is a pain!
+They both compare price-wise to fresh very well and they’re both such a time saver.
+I’ve never shucked my own peas, but I do know that preparing and peeling those pearl onions is a royal pain in the patootie!

-Watch for frozen vegetables on sale, especially in the fall when the prices are usually lowest (harvest in, warehouses full) and stock up your freezer with frozen vegetables you use; just don’t go overboard.
-You’ll find prices on frozen veggies rise through the winter and into spring and summer but there will be good sales pretty regularly, often with coupons, if you use them.
+Watch for frozen vegetables on sale, especially in the fall when the prices are usually lowest (the harvest is in, the warehouses are full and the producers want to move their product) and stock up your freezer with frozen vegetables you use; just don’t go overboard.
+You’ll find prices on frozen veggies rise through the winter and into spring and summer but there will be good sales pretty regularly, often with coupons, if you use them, throughout the year and especially around holidays.

 Creamed Peas & Pearl Onions